yoshi-pi/echoserver/README.md

 It generates a URL that returns the exact response you configured.

-If you are a frontend developer and need a temporary server for prototyping and mocking, use this tool.
+If you are a frontend developer and need a temporary server for prototyping or mocking, use this tool.

 ## Run Locally 💻